Canada votes in federal elections under shadow of Trump threats. Here’s what you need to know

 (CNN) — Canada is heading into federal elections, where Prime Minister Mark Carney is vying for a chance to continue leading the country, as tensions grow with its closest neighbor.

-The former central banker’s main competition is Pierre Poilievre, Canada’s Conservative party leader whose political capital has declined as US-Canada relations nosedive amid threats from US President Donald Trump.
+The former central banker’s main competition in the April 28 vote is Pierre Poilievre, Canada’s Conservative party leader whose political capital has declined as US-Canada relations nosedive amid threats from US President Donald Trump.

 Canadians do not vote directly for prime minister – they vote for lawmakers representing political parties in their district or riding.
 The party with the largest number of lawmakers elected to parliament will form the government, and its leader will become prime minister.